-- 3. Equipment which cannot change the cryptographic functionality of portable or mobile radiotelephones for civil use, or radiotelephones having functionality equivalent thereto - (n) Among wireless personal area network equipment that implements published or commercial cryptographic standards, those whose range in which communications using cryptographic functionality pertaining to the relevant cryptographic standards can be conducted is limited to a range not exceeding 30 meters - (o) Equipment which does not have the functions falling under any of item (ix), (b) or items (x) through (xii), and that falls under any of the following in regard to all of the cryptographic functionality falling under any of (a), or (c) through (e) of item (ix) - 1.
-Equipment which cannot use the relevant cryptographic functionality - 2.
-Equipment where the relevant cryptographic functionality becomes usable only by means of validation of the cryptographic functionality (excluding that for which the cryptographic functionality has already been validated) - (ix)-2 Equipment, electronic assemblies, modules or integrated circuits, designed or modified to enable goods to attain or exceed functions held by the goods that fall under any of item (ix), or items (x) through (xii), only through the use thereof - (x) Equipment designed to prevent the leakage of information transmission signals (excluding equipment designed to prevent the leakage of signals to prevent bodily harm or malfunctions of other equipment caused by radiation of electromagnetic waves or designed to prevent leakage of signals based on electromagnetic wave obstruction standards), or components thereof (limited to components designed to realize functions to prevent leakage of signals transmitting information) - (xi) Information and communications systems with an information security function (excluding those using cryptography to realize such a function) that have a sufficient information security function in light of the international standard, or components thereof (limited to components designed to realize the information security function) - (xii) Communication cable systems capable of detecting surreptitious intrusion, or components thereof (limited to components designed to realize the intrusion detection function) - (xiii) Equipment for the design or manufacture of goods that fall under any of item (xi) through the preceding item, or measurement equipment to evaluate or observe the information security function of the goods that fall under any of item (ix) through the preceding item (including those having any of the programs set forth in Article 21, paragraph (1), item (vii) or items (viii)-2 through (x)), test or repair of goods that falls under any of item (ix), item (x) or the preceding item
+- 1. those whose main function falls under none of the following: - i. security management of information systems; - ii. sending, receiving, or recording and storing of information (excluding functions amusement facilities or equipment have, and that performed for commercial broadcasting, digital copyright management, or management of medical records); - iii. construction, administration, or operation of telecommunication lines through wired or wireless networks; - 2. those whose cryptographic functions are used solely for supporting main functions of the goods; - (ix)-2 equipment, electronic assemblies, modules or integrated circuits, designed or modified to enable goods or programs to attain or exceed functions held by the goods that fall under any of item (ix), or items (x) through (xii), only through the use thereof (excluding commercial cryptographic equipment or ancillary cryptographic equipment); - (x) equipment designed to prevent the leakage of information transmission signals (excluding equipment designed to prevent the leakage of signals to prevent bodily harm or malfunctions of other equipment caused by radiation of electromagnetic waves, equipment designed to prevent leakage of signals based on electromagnetic wave obstruction standards, commercial cryptographic equipment, or ancillary cryptographic equipment), or components thereof (limited to components designed to realize functions to prevent leakage of signals transmitting information); - (xi) information and communications systems with an information security function (excluding those using cryptography to realize such a function) that have a sufficient information security function in light of the international standard (excluding commercial cryptographic equipment or ancillary cryptographic equipment), or components thereof (limited to components designed to realize the information security function); - (xii) communication cable systems capable of detecting surreptitious intrusion (excluding commercial cryptographic equipment or ancillary cryptographic equipment), or components thereof (limited to components designed to realize the intrusion detection function); - (xiii) equipment for the design or manufacture of goods that fall under any of item (ix) through the preceding item, or measurement equipment to evaluate or observe the information security function of the goods that fall under any of item (ix) through the preceding item (including those having any of the programs set forth in Article 21, paragraph (1), item (vii) or items (viii)-2 through (x)).